 Although Harrodian is selective at the Senior School entry point, students of average to high academic ability may already have identified specific learning difficulties and we are glad to support their needs in the following ways:

-- offering targeted one-to-one support lessons for Literacy, Mathematics and cross-curricular study and revision skills
+- offering targeted one-to-one support lessons for English, Mathematics and cross-curricular study and revision skills

 - coordinating teachers' concerns and liaising with parents